FlorianDAVAUX/First_Exercise/README.md

 ## Short Description about the exercise

-This python script use <strong>"itk"</strong> library to apply a filter to an image.
+This python script uses <strong>"itk"</strong> library to apply a filter to an image.
 Then, it is possible to see the two images (the original image and the filtered one) with the <strong>"vtk"</strong> library.

 ## Preparation